pepers/SYSC3303-Project/Iteration4/src/README.txt

 	Error Code 03, because the disk is full, and files are not able to be written

+	ERROR CODE 03 (ALTERNATE)
+	- if you are not able to use the fsutil command above because of lack of privilages, you can add a bunch of files to your USB drive manually, until it is full

 	PATHS THROUGH ERROR SIMULATION MENU
 	- when choosing Error Simulation Mode, instead of Normal Mode, the following paths through the menu can